Measurement of the Casimir force between superconductors: Discussion

-In summary, we have shown for the first time conclusively the effect of the Casimir force between superconducting plates, through its nonlinear nature.
-We developed a calibration method to translate the power spectrum of a multi-frequency microwave signal into a mechanical amplitude, which leads to an estimate of the Casimir force.
-With this method we find excellent agreement between our experiment and the computed Casimir force, across three orders of magnitude of mechanical displacement.
-Due to the exceptionally small spacing, a vacuum gap of \SI{15}{\nano\meter}, our Casimir force is much larger than in conventional Casimir experiments, including those at room temperature.
-This makes our system well-suited to accurately probe the remaining uncertainties around the Casimir effect and, more fundamentally, it gives unique access to an extremely strong, tuneable nonlinearity that is intrinsic to the mechanical system.
+In summary, we have observed strongly nonlinear dynamics of a superconducting membrane compatible with the existence of a Casimir potential between superconducting plates.
+We have shown that this effect does not seem to correspond to other known sources of nonlinearity.
+Due to the exceptionally small spacing between plates, the Casimir force in this configuration is expected to be much larger than in conventional Casimir experiments, including those at room temperature: for comparison, it is expected to be of the order of magnitude of a tenth of the atmospheric pressure.
+This suggests that our system is well-suited to accurately probe the remaining uncertainties around the Casimir effect.
+By adding a gate electrode, we could improve the precision of our nonlinear-dynamics-based measurements beyond the small predicted change at the superconducting transition~\cite{Bimonte2019}.
+More fundamentally, our experimental setup gives a unique access to an extremely strong, tuneable nonlinearity that is intrinsic to the mechanical system.
 This means that we could obtain well-separated mechanical energy levels without resorting to the nonlinearity of another system, i.e., bring the mechanical resonator into quantum regime without interactions with non-Gaussian photon states or coupling to an external nonlinear system.
-Furthermore, the competition between the Casimir potential and the elastic potential can be tuned electrostatically, in situ, to be locally flat, which could be used to probe macroscopic mechanical quantum tunneling~\cite{Sillanpaa2011} or make a mechanical qubit~\cite{Pistolesi2021,Yang2024}.
+Furthermore, the competition between the nonlinear potential and the elastic potential can be tuned electrostatically, in situ, to be locally flat, which could be used to probe macroscopic mechanical quantum tunneling~\cite{Sillanpaa2011} or make a mechanical qubit~\cite{Pistolesi2021,Yang2024}.\\